MattB277/SASForensics/README.md

 Features which have been discussed:

-- creating programmatic relationships between entities, such as people, evidence, events etc.
+- Creating programmatic relationships between entities, such as people, evidence, events etc.
   - This would allow for real links to be built between these giving more depth to the project.
 - Commenting and annotations on documents and cases:
   - A user currently cannot highlight/comment on documents or leave comments on a case.